ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 ''''''''''''

 In household moves, relationships are unchanged.
-In individual moves that start a new household, the relationship is always "reference person."
+In new-household moves, the relationship in the new household is always "reference person."
-Therefore, there are two move types that require a relationship attribute: GQ moves (where the relationship attribute represents institutional vs non-institutional), and non-reference person moves.
+Therefore, there are two move types that require a choice of relationship attribute:
+GQ moves (where the relationship attribute represents institutional vs non-institutional), and non-reference person moves.

-For each of these move types, we calculate **the proportion of movers of that type** who have each relationship, stratified by individual demographics.
+For each of these move types, we calculate **the proportion of movers of that type** who have each relationship, stratified by individual demographics -- age group, sex, and race/ethnicity.

-To address sample size issues, particularly for the less-common relationships in the smallest race/ethnicity groups, we:
+To address sample size issues, which are present especially for the less-common relationships in the smallest race/ethnicity groups, we perform a smoothing procedure (described below) in each demographic group (e.g. 0-15 year old females of NHOPI race/ethnicity) *twice*: first using information from the distribution in the same group without stratification by race/ethnicity (e.g. all 0-15 year old females), and then using information from the distribution in the group stratified only by age (e.g. all 0-15 year olds).
+We refer to these groups, which are less stratified and have larger sample size, as the "reference group" in the smoothing procedure description below.
+We do not include a third smoothing pass with the fully unconditional distribution (all people regardless of age), because there are logical relationships between age and relationship -- for example, children should never be spouses.

+Our smoothing procedure is as follows:

-* Re-distribute demographic + relationship combinations having less than **30** sample size according to the relationship distribution among those relationships in the demographic group one step less stratified.
+* Take the total probability of all demographic + relationship combinations which have less than **30** sample size, and re-distribute this probability according to the proportions among the same set of relationships in the reference group.
-  For example, since we are stratifying by age group, sex, and race/ethnicity, we first use the relationship distribution stratified only by age group and sex.
-  We now consider our "sample size" for those re-distributed relationships to be the sample size in the less-stratified demographic + relationship combinations we used to re-distribute them.
+  We now consider our "sample size" for those re-distributed relationships to be the sample size in the corresponding relationships in the reference group.
-* When any fully-stratified group had less than 5% of its proportion re-distributed, we re-distribute the difference using the relationship distribution among all relationships in the demographic group one step less stratified, such that all fully-stratified groups had at least 5% re-distributed, between this step and the previous.
+* When any age/sex/race group had less than 5% probability re-distributed in the previous step, we re-distribute the difference (5% - the amount re-distributed), taken proportionally from *all* relationships, according to the proportions among *all* relationships in the reference group.
-* We repeat this process with the next step less stratified (age group and sex -> age group only).
-* We do not fill any values with the fully un-stratified relationship distribution, because there are some logical relationships between age and relationship that we want to preserve.
+  After this step, all age/sex/race groups have had at least 5% re-distributed, between this step and the previous.

 Location
 ''''''''